sebastiano123-c/Motorize-a-1980-telescope/README.md

 The software parts are provided by [OnStep](https://github.com/hjd1964/OnStep) and there you'll find how to install the software and choose your best approach that fits your mount.
 3D printed parts are stored in the [Hardware](https://github.com/sebastiano123-c/Motorize-a-1980-telescope/tree/main/Hardware) folder.
 Pinout design for the electronic parts are visible in the [Setup](https://github.com/sebastiano123-c/Motorize-a-1980-telescope/tree/main/Setup) folder.

+# Roadmap
+In the future, we will try to obtain better tracking resolutions and faster slew rates.